 You absolutely can and should bury cucumber stems when transplanting.
 Cucumber stems will quickly put out new roots wherever the stem is buried.

 A stronger root system means more productive cucumbers with better yields, so bury your cucumber stems deep when transplanting like you might with tomatoes.
-Help push them to grow a robust root system early, for better health and production later in the season.
+This will help push them to grow a robust root system early, which sets them up for better health and production later in the season.

 Can You Bury Potato Stems?